laninsky/reference_aligning_to_established_loci/README.md

 Line 1: path to your up-to-data jdk/bin/java.
 If your default 'java' command is pointing to the right version, you can just put in java on this line (I have had trouble with $JAVA_HOME on systems where the native shell is not bash)

-Line 2: path to gatk
+Line 2: path to gatk containing the gatk executable

 Line 3: path to picard